Last Holiday poster

 The inciting incident occurs at 13 minutes when Georgia hits her head at work and during a CAT scan, doctors discover she has Lampington's disease - a rare, terminal illness.
 She's given 3-4 weeks to live.
 Her entire world collapses in an instant..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Georgia makes the active choice to cash in her bonds, quit her job, and spend her final weeks living out her dreams at the Grand Hotel Pupp in Karlovy Vary, Czech Republic - a place from her scrapbook.
+This indicates the protagonist's commitment to Georgia makes the active choice to cash in her bonds, quit her job, and spend her final weeks living out her dreams at the Grand Hotel Pupp in Karlovy Vary, Czech Republic - a place from her scrapbook.
 She chooses to stop waiting and start living., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat False victory: Georgia's newfound confidence leads to a romantic breakthrough when Sean flies to visit her, and she's become a sensation at the hotel.
 She's living her dreams, but the irony deepens - she's finally alive just as she's dying.
 Stakes raise as her feelings deepen., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 82 minutes (73% through) represents the emotional nadir.
 Here, Georgia collapses during a public event, appearing to have a seizure or medical crisis.
 The "whiff of death" is literal - her time seems to be running out.
-She's rushed away, and everything she's built emotionally seems about to end tragically., demonstrates the protagonist at their lowest point.
+She's rushed away, and everything she's built emotionally seems about to end tragically., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 89 minutes initiates the final act resolution at 80% of the runtime.
 New information arrives: the CAT scan results were mixed up - Georgia doesn't have Lampington's disease.
 She's not dying.
 She has a cranial cyst that can be easily removed.
 The revelation synthesizes her journey: she learned to live fully, and now she gets to keep living., demonstrating the transformation achieved throughout the journey.